Donald Trump’s ‘Wacko Supporters’ Are Now A ‘Major Threat To Public Health And Safety,’ Writer Says

 Politics and feminism writer Amanda Marcotte penned a piece for Raw Story on Thursday in which she claims that supporters of Donald Trump pose a threat to public health and safety amid the coronavirus crisis.

-Marcotte pointed to Eduardo Moreno, the train engineer who believed the coronavirus is a hoax and attempted to derail the freight train he was heading into the USNS Mercy, which is helping nearby Los Angeles hospitals overwhelmed by COVID-19 patients.
+Marcotte began by pointing to Eduardo Moreno, the train engineer who allegedly believes the coronavirus is a hoax and is accused of attempting to derail the freight train he was heading into the USNS Mercy, which is helping nearby Los Angeles hospitals overwhelmed by COVID-19 patients.

 Afterward, Marcotte highlighted the alleged threats against Dr. Anthony Fauci, which has prompted a security detail, as well as the Florida Governor and Trump ally Ron DeSantis’s coronavirus response.
 She also pointed to One America News Network reporter Chanel Rion’s purported special treatment from the White House, which allegedly allowed her to flaunt social distancing recommendations for press briefings.